 4 Defra.
-Air Quality Strategy - Framework for Local Authority Delivery, August 2023 dedicated area for cyclists and pedestrians.
-The scheme supports the Council's commitment to encourage more people to take up active travel and adopt a healthier lifestyle.
+Air Quality Strategy - Framework for Local Authority Delivery, August 2023 commitment to encourage more people to take up active travel and adopt a healthier lifestyle.
 It makes it easier for people to safely access popular attractions within the borough like St Mary's Lighthouse, Spanish City and Tynemouth Priory, as well as the beaches.
 The two transport related schemes completed in 2023 are designed to improve access to public transport and provide alternative transport modes and shift the number of journeys by car, thereby improving air quality in the borough.